knative/docs/docs/getting-started/first-broker.md

-## Sources, Brokers, Triggers, Sinks, oh my!
+# Sources, Brokers, Triggers, Sinks, oh my!

 For the purposes of this tutorial, let's keep it simple.
-You will focus on four powerful Eventing components: Source, Trigger, Broker, and Sink.
+You will focus on four powerful Eventing components: **Source, Trigger, Broker, and Sink**.

 Let's take a look at how these components interact: